-- Mixed Hearing Loss…I know you can figure this one out!
-You’ve got it…this is a hearing loss that both conductive and sensorineural losses are present.
-Perhaps an person with noise exposure history develops a swimmers ear?
-Or an older adult diagnosed with sensorineural hearing loss also has wax.
+- Mixed hearing loss is a hearing loss that which both conductive and sensorineural losses are present.
+Perhaps a person with a noise exposure history develops a swimmer’s ear?
+An older adult diagnosed with sensorineural hearing loss may also have ear wax issues.

 Different Degrees of Hearing Loss

 When we want to describe a person’s hearing loss, there are different factors that we use: severity, Configuration, Site of Lesion, and Symmetry.
 We have already talked about the Site of the Lesion (Sensorineural, Conductive, Mixed).
 Let’s talk about the others.

 Severity describes the amount of hearing loss you have.
 For instance: